For over 25 years, the Sarah Ann Center (SAC) has been a beacon of hope for those coping with serious mental illnesses.

 We provide a welcoming, confidential, and supportive refuge where men and women over age 18 with mental illness can participate in a variety of social and recreational activities.
 We offer a safe, peer-operated environment where every visitor can feel accepted, receive support — including access to additional community resources — and work toward their recovery.
 This community-based program receives over 500 visits each month.

 Visitors to the Center are offered the opportunity to participate in the planning of fun social activities, including in-house art projects, celebrating birthdays and holidays, watching movies, playing pool, plus exercise and dance classes.
 Supervised outings are also scheduled regularly.
 The Center provides a safe haven, Monday through Saturday, for persons who might otherwise be isolated.
-Three days a week, a hot lunch is provided.
+Five days a week, a hot lunch is provided.
 We also operate a food pantry and a clothing closet, which are open daily for Center participants.
 All activities at the Center are free of charge.

 The Center is peer-operated, and employs two part-time co-managers and three part-time drivers, who themselves are in recovery.
 All activities and in-house support groups are designed to support participants in their own path to recovery.
 “Voice and Choice” are important elements of this process, and participants — not staff — determine the final selection of all activities.

 ACTIVITIES INFORMATION: Most activities and outings usually start between Noon and 1 p.m.
 Management reserves the right to reschedule as necessary, and may limit outing participation to members who are frequent visitors.
 Required sign-up for outings varies, but generally is one working day prior to the scheduled outing.